adambard/learnxinyminutes-docs/tcl.html.markdown

 representations of these values.
 The list commands, for example, operate on the internal cached representation, and Tcl takes care of updating the string representation if it is ever actually needed in the script.
-The copy-on-write design of Tcl allows script authors can pass around large data values without actually incurring additional memory overhead.
+The copy-on-write design of Tcl allows script authors to pass around large data values without actually incurring additional memory overhead.
 Procedures are automatically byte-compiled unless they use the more dynamic commands such as "uplevel", "upvar", and "trace".